-This article explains what all of the duties of a full-stack engineer are from software development to team leadership.
-We'll also explain what skills full-stack engineers need, some of the challenges you may face, and how to get started.
+This article explains the duties of a full-stack engineer, from software development to team leadership.
+Plus, learn what skills full-stack engineers need, some of the challenges they may face, and how to get started.

 If you are technically inclined, a career as a full-stack engineer could be a fulfilling path for your future.
-In this article, we break down the duties and responsibilities of a full-stack engineer to give you a better idea of the role.
+In this article, we break down the duties and responsibilities of a full-stack engineer to provide an overview of the role.

 A wide variety of companies hire full-stack developers.
 For example, software companies commonly hire them, as well as social media companies, cybersecurity companies, and others.
 Considering the fact that companies in a wide variety of niches have software applications, there are jobs available in many different industries.
 However, it is most common for full-stack developers to work in the tech industry.

-The first step to starting a career as a full-stack engineer is typically to obtain a bachelor’s degree from a reputable institution in computer science or computer engineering.
-Doing this should give you the skills that you need in order to handle the responsibilities of a full-stack engineer.
+The first step toward a career in full-stack engineering is typically a Bachelor's degree or a Master of Computer Science.
+A degree in computer science or a related field is one way to gain the skills you need to handle the responsibilities of a full-stack engineer.

 Learn at your own pace